Xor-el/xxHashPascal/README.md

       SysUtils, xxHash32; // for 64bit xxHash, use xxHash64

 	var
-      input : TBytes; // note that input can be any data type hash : TxxHash32; // for 64bit xxHash, use TxxHash64
+      input : TBytes; // note that input can be any data type like TBytes or String hash : TxxHash32; // for 64bit xxHash, use TxxHash64

     begin